 In this thyme and white bean pot pie recipe from the Minimalist Baker, 10 ingredients come together for some savory plant-based protein.
 In the dish, white wine and fresh thyme infuse carrots and white beans with extra flavor.
 This comforting dish will make you thankful for opting out of turkey.

-Not only will this braised kale with crispy chicken recipe from The Modern Proper provide a healthy alternative to turkey, but it will also free up your pots and pans for all of the other dishes you need to make.
-This recipe is a one pot wonder.
-Serve it over your Thanksgiving mashed potatoes or creamy polenta.
+Not only will this braised chicken with kale and white beans from The Modern Proper provide a healthy alternative to turkey, but it will also free up your pots and pans for all of the other dishes you need to make.
+This recipe is a one-pot wonder.

 Sweet Potato Lasagna